panda7789/docs.cs-cz/docs/framework/unmanaged-api/metadata/imetadatavalidate-validatorinit-method.md

 ms.assetid: 6bafd75a-e2d0-4aea-aed1-074374d5dff6
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 177bd67e9f177296cf436e3c2537b95b30e34e87
+ms.openlocfilehash: 165a57d8029fe03b9de3754fcf7c4db757292cec
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67766894"
+ms.locfileid: "74443600"
 ---
 # <a name="imetadatavalidatevalidatorinit-method"></a>IMetaDataValidate::ValidatorInit – metoda
-Nastaví příznak, který určuje typ modulu v aktuálním oboru metadata a zaregistruje zadaná metoda zpětného volání pro chyby ověření.
+Sets a flag that specifies the type of the module in the current metadata scope, and registers the specified callback method for validation errors.

 ## <a name="syntax"></a>Syntaxe